CorgiMasterEpic/Toucanix/README.md

 ## Overview

-Toucanix is a clean, modern, Rust-powered hobbyist operating system built from scratch.
+Toucanix is a clean, modern, hobbyist operating system built from scratch.
 It focuses on simplicity, learning, and long-term experimentation rather than competing with existing mainstream systems.

 The project includes:

-* A custom kernel written primarily in **Rust**
+* A custom kernel written primarily in **Probablly C++ Or Rust**
 * A **C-based bootloader** designed for easier UEFI integration
 * Fully custom architecture (not Linux, not BSD)
 * A fun, memorable toucan-themed identity